tlienart/Franklin.jl/docs/syntax/divs-commands.md

 ## LaTeX-like commands

 Franklin allows the definition of commands using a LaTeX-like syntax.
-This can be particularly useful for repeating elements or styling inside or outside of maths environment.
+This can be particularly useful for repeating elements or styling inside or outside of the maths environment.

 To define a command, you **must** use the following syntax: